 (4) The Minister may impose conditions on the approval and vary those conditions at any time.

-[Section 25GB inserted by No. 37 of 2002 s.
+[Section 25GB inserted: No. 37 of 2002 s.
 16.]

 25GC.
 Certain changes to approved fund require Minister’s consent

 The matters set out in section 25GB(2)(a), (b) and (c), as they apply to an approved fund, must not change in respect of the fund without the Minister’s written consent.